lan-qing/DriftingABC/README.md

 ## Pretrained weights

-Two seed-42 checkpoints (n=8, 4000 epochs each, lowest-FID snapshot under fixed $\gamma=1.0$ evaluation) are bundled in `weights/`:
+Two checkpoints (n=8, 4000 epochs each, lowest-FID snapshot under fixed $\gamma=1.0$ evaluation) are bundled in `weights/`:

 | File | Method | FID ($\gamma=1.0$) | Epoch |
 |------|--------|----------|------------|
 | `seed42_n8_noabc.pt` | Standard   | 7.28 | 3799 |
 | `seed42_n8_abc.pt`   | ABC (ours) | 5.79 | 3399 |

-Numbers are seed-42 only.
-Multi-seed (42, 43, 44) results in the paper appear in Table 1.
+Numbers are single-seed only.
+Multi-seed results in the paper appear in Table 1.

 ## What ABC does